Earlier today I read a report about a Pro-Life Congress last week in Santa Ana.

 Before I delve into what caught my eye about the report, let me say that Orthodox Judaism does not fit into any of the “camps” when it comes to the abortion debate, as halacha neither bans abortion completely nor does it allow arbitrary abortion as a method of birth control.

-“not only in an instance where there is a need to save the mother’s life, but even if it is only to save her from the harassment and great pain that her fetus is causing,” which according to many modern interpretations would include extreme psychological or emotional distress.”
+The eighteenth-century rabbinic heavyweight, Rabbi Yaakov Emden, even went on the record to say that abortion is permitted (see: She’ilat Yaavetz Vol. 1, #43): “Not only in an instance where there is a need to save the mother’s life, but even if it is only to save her from the harassment and great pain that her fetus is causing” — which according to many modern interpretations would include extreme psychological or emotional distress.”

-R. Emden also permits the abortion of a child conceived by adultery to prevent the birth of what is known in Jewish legal terminology as a mamzer, a genetically transmitted stigmatizing halakhic impediment that lasts ten generations.
+Rabbi Emden also permitted the abortion of a child conceived by adultery to prevent the birth of what is known in Jewish legal terminology as a mamzer, a genetically transmitted stigmatizing halakhic impediment that lasts ten generations.

-And although R. Emden’s leniencies are certainly at the extreme end of the spectrum of rabbinic opinion, even those who disagree with him do not suggest or even hint that his rulings are beyond the pale of normative halakha.
+And although Rabbi Emden’s leniencies are undoubtedly at the extreme end of the spectrum of rabbinic opinion, even those who disagree with him do not suggest or even hint that his rulings are beyond the pale of normative halakha.

 “Abortion and euthanasia raise basic questions of human rights and social justice in our society – questions of what kind of society we are and what kind of people we want to be.
 Never before has there been so much talk about human freedom and dignity and self-realization, and yet we find ourselves more and more indifferent to the cruelty and injustice that we see all around us.”